emberjs/website/source/guides/concepts/naming-conventions.md

   application's namespace (`post` becomes `App.Post`).
 It will then call `find` on that class with the value of the dynamic segment.
-* The default behaviour of the `serialize` hook will replace the route's dynamic segment with the value of the model object's `id` property.
+* The default behaviour of the `serialize` hook is to replace the route's dynamic segment with the value of the model object's `id` property.

 ## Route, Controller and Template Defaults